Hillarys Boat Harbour

-Hillarys Boat Harbour is a marina and tourist precinct located in Hillarys, north of Perth, Western Australia and on the Indian Ocean.
+Hillarys Boat Harbour is a marina and tourist precinct located in Hillarys, north of Perth, Western Australia, and on the Indian Ocean.
+The marina also contains two retail precincts, Sorrento Quay and Hillarys Boardwalk.

 History

 Hillarys Boat Harbour was the first such major marina in the north metropolitan region of Perth.
-Construction of the new Harbour commenced in September 1985.
-Protestors lay down in front of bulldozers to halt early site works.
+Construction of the new marina commenced in September 1985; protestors laid down in front of bulldozers in an attempt to halt early site works.
 Boat launching facilities were completed in October 1986 and boats started moving into pen moorings two months later, just before the start of the 1987 America's Cup Challenge Series.
+Developed by the Lombardo Group, Sorrento Quay commenced trading in December 1987, and the marina was officially opened in January 1988.

-In 1989 receivers were appointed to sell the assets of the Lombardo Group and Sorento Quay was sold to the Japanese group Victoria Co.
-The Wyllie Group bought Sorrento Quay, the retail precinct at Hillarys Boat Harbour in 1999 for $16 million from Victoria Co.
+In 1989 receivers were appointed to sell the assets of the Lombardo Group, and Sorrento Quay was sold to the Japanese group Victoria Co.
+In 1995, an amusement park named The Great Escape opened on the eastern side of the harbour, adjacent to the beach.
+The complex included three water slides, trampolines, dry attractions and a mini-golf course called "Wacky Putt".
+In 1999, the Wyllie Group bought Sorrento Quay for $16 million from Victoria Co.

 In late 2004, the Wyllie Group announced a $9 million plan, designed by Cox, Howlett and Bailey Woodland Architects, to expand the boat harbour's Sorrento Quay shopping precinct by expanding the northern side of the facility with 800 m2 of retail and dining space and a two-storey tavern of 1,500 m2.
 A 175 m footbridge with a drawbridge, would cross the harbour from the new area to the northern parking area.
 The WA Planning Commission approved the now $12 million project in 2005 and the Wyllie Group lodged an application for a building licence in November of the same year.